-What is the best Canon lens portrait lens in 2021?
+What is the best Canon lens portrait lens?

 Picking the perfect portrait photography lens can be overwhelming – which is why we’ve done all the work for you, whittling down Canon’s hundreds of lenses into a few key picks (and at every price point, too!).